mysteryhunt/puzzle-editing/README.md

 - `docker-compose up`
 - Head to http://localhost:8000

+The docker environment does not run the cronjobs.
+To test running one of the PHP scripts that's designed to run as a cronjob, run `docker ps` and note the name of the `puzzleediting_php` container (likely `puzzleediting_php_1`) and then run `docker exec puzzleediting_php_1 php testsolve_reminder_cronjob.php`

 ## On your local machine using a LAMP stack

 If you're willing to contemplate running PHP, MySQL, and Apache on